cher-aim/cher-aim-projects/README.md

 - **End-to-End Data Mart Development:** Demonstrated proficiency in leading the entire lifecycle of data mart development, from meticulous requirement gathering to the execution and publication phases.

 - **Dashboard Development with PowerBI:** Applied expertise in transforming raw data into insightful visualizations, creating a compelling dashboard using PowerBI.

-This internship has been a dynamic playground for learning and growth, and I can't wait to see where the journey takes me next!